 “is the mind.”
 So say, Buddha Shakyamuni, Patanjali, and a host of realized teachers of meditation and Awareness (male and female) through the centuries.
 How is the mind the root of phenomena, and why is this significant to a vipahsyana practice or to life?

-Understanding that the root of phenomena is mind benefits one’s life.
-How so?
 That which conjures the feelings of happy or sad, confidence or doubt, abundance or lack is the combination of perception/self/and emotions.
 This rubric can be deconstructed.
-Doing so provides that more of one’s state of being is derived from within rather than circumstantially or in consort with others and the whims of relationships.
+Doing so provides that more of one’s state of being is derived from within rather than circumstantially or through others and the whims of relationships.

-The whims and adjustments of relationships and relatedness to pet, person, weather, or house plants are excellent training grounds.
-These cultivate putting others first, their needs forefront and, thereby, fosters disinterest or detachment about oneself.
+Relationships and relatedness to pet, person, weather, or house plants are excellent training grounds.
+These cultivate putting others first, their needs forefront and, thereby, foster disinterest or detachment about oneself.
 This is not only excellent, but necessary to proceed in greater truth with others, truth and honesty with oneself about anything, and in greater harmony with life.
 (Life is not “me” centered!)

 Disentangling the wiring of perception/self/and emotions allows one to work with any of the components individually.
-Doing so will generate change; otherwise change will be negligible, if possible at all, which is why habits are hard to change.
-Each of these three components is invested in status quo, non-change; but, take them apart and they can be conquered.
+Each of these is invested in status quo, non-change; but, take them apart and they can be conquered.
 The result is more true freedom within one’s mind and from one’s emotions and reactions.
 Therefore, Shakyamuni Buddha calls attention to the distinction of perception, perceiver, and perceived.
 “What is the freedom of mind that is empty? … This is empty of self or of what belongs to self.
 This is called freedom of mind.”
 Majjhima-nikaya I, 297-98

 Secondly, understanding that “the mind is the root of all phenomena” is of value to a vipashyana practice.
 Vipashyana is a path of stepping stones that leads to pure perception.
-Vipashyana training shepherds one from the delusion of believing blindly and mindlessly in one’s perceptions, to understanding the linkage within belief (ideas, concepts, and delusion), to disrobing oneself of these.
-This must be done while simultaneously living in the world and being part of it.
+Vipashyana training shepherds one from believing blindly and thoughtlessly in one’s perceptions.
+Vipashyana reveals the linkage of conceptual and emotional habits within ideas, concepts, preference, and perception.

 - Patanjali said,”As the patterning of consciousness subsides, a transparent way of seeing … saturates consciousness; like a jewel, it reflects equally whatever lies before it – whether subject, object, or act of perceiving.
 I.41.
 “The wisdom that arises in that lucidity is unerring.”
 I.48.